CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 ## PD (introspection)

+**Session objective:** Professional Development starts here.
 Today is the very beginning of your career journey, and it starts by thinking about your personal and professional development.

 :::note Exercise (30 minutes)

+**Exercise objective:** To identify goals and motivations.

-In small groups.
-Introduce yourself.
+In small groups, introduce yourself.
 Identify a speaker for your group.
 Answer the following questions in turns:

 - Why did you apply to CYF?
 - What is one goal you have achieved in your life?
 - What is your career goal?